Understanding the Difference in Grades of Vanilla Beans

 How to Choose Between The Different Grades of Vanilla Beans

 Imagine that you’ve just come across the most spectacular cookbook.
 It’s chock full of mouthwatering recipes including one of your favorite ingredients—vanilla.
 You pick out a handful of recipes you want to try and go online to order your vanilla beans.
 When you click over to the sales page, however, you discover that there are several varieties and growing regions of beans.
-Furthermore, you have to make the decision between different grades of vanilla beans.
-All the sudden, the excitement of the new cookbook fades and is replaced by overwhelm as you wonder, “is one bean better than another for different recipes?”
+Furthermore, you have to make a decision between different grades of vanilla beans.
+All of a sudden, the excitement of the new cookbook fades and is replaced with overwhelm as you wonder, “is one bean better than another for different recipes?”

 I won’t make you wonder any longer.
 The answer is, “yes”.
 The different grades of vanilla beans are each optimal for different uses.
 Though, in a pinch, they can be swapped out.

 What exactly is the difference between Grade A vanilla beans and Grade B vanilla beans and why aren’t they all suitable for all recipes?
 I’m glad you asked.

 There are two key differences between the different grades of vanilla beans: